 Of course you can always cut down on fixing computer problems by running normal system tools such as Disk Defragmenter, ScanDisk, and Disk Cleanup.
 In addition, keep a can of compressed air handy to remove dust from your unit, cutting down on the possibility of a short.

 Other problems are less noticeable, such as the inevitable slowdown of your system over time.
 The more programs that are installed and running simultaneously, the slower your system will run overall.
 Make it a good habit of regularly emptying your cache files, cleaning your registry, and making sure all of your software is up to date.
 My current desktop is almost seven years old and still runs just as well as my two year old laptop.
+It is also recommended that you know where to find your computer or laptop’s model number to help you get the right support when you need it.
+For guidance and assistance, mira aquí.

 We have all had a computer freeze up and crash (remember those annoying “blue screens of death”?); these are most often the result of out of date drivers.
 Keep all of your hardware drivers up to date on a regular basis.
 Increasing the amount of memory will also help your comp run better.